bobbothe2nd/InvestoByte/README.md

 # InvestoByte
-Learn about money, tech, and cats - All in one place!
+Learn about money, tech, entreprenuership, and cats in one place!